kkreine/kkreine.github.io/index.md

 ### Welcome to Kori's Home

 Hi!
 I'm Kori, a Computer Science Cybersecurity student at Loyola University New Orleans.
+I'm currently seeking a software development internship that offers learning and growth.

 ### Education